zhangzhongnan928/The-Major/The Major user stories.md

-# Ghost and Shell Stories
+# The Major, Ghost and Shell Stories

 ## User Story: John's Journey with Section 9 Agent #6666